 Manager Saburo: "Of course I want stolen base, but more than stolen base, I want them to be good base running, or rather, have the courage to advance to the next base.
 I would be happy if that leads to scoring.
 People say we can't hit, but other teams can't hit either.
 In this era of strong pitching and weak batting, I think the only way to win is through the power of base running."

-The season opener will be Seibu Lions on March 27th.
-Who will be the starting mound?
+The season opener is on March 27th against Seibu Lions.
+Who will be entrusted with the starting mound?

 Manager Saburo: "I haven't made any decisions yet.
 Of course, I want them to compete, but I think there are a lot of things to consider.
 I'll take that into consideration and think about it when the time comes."